xebialabs-community/xlr-flowdock-plugin/README.md

    ![Flowdock configuration](images/Flowdock_configuration.png?raw=true "Flowdock configuration")
 4. Each time XL Release stores something into the Activity logs, this will also be send to Flowdock.

-### Tasks
+## Tasks

-+ SendTeamInboxMessage: Allows to send a specific message to a TeamInbox.
++ SendTeamInboxMessage: Send a specific message to a TeamInbox.
++ PostMessage:  Send a specific message to a flow (inbox) using the Messages API.
+A Flowdock server should be configured.
+In this case the flow token must be one associated with a source.
+See <https://www.flowdock.com/api/integration-getting-started>.